Pongo abelii and Pongo pygmaeus

 Orangutans are intelligent problem solvers and tool users.
 They use these skills in their natural habitats to forage for food and care for young.
 Orangutan females are dedicated mothers, caring for their young alone for up to a decade.
 Orangutans have the longest time between births—6 to 9 years—of any mammal!

-There are three species of orangutans that live on different islands in Southeast Asia: Bornean orangutans (Pongo pygmaeus), Sumatran orangutans (Pongo abelii) and Tapanuli orangutans (P. tapanuliensis).
+There are three species of orangutans whose native range spans the islands in Southeast Asia: Bornean orangutans (Pongo pygmaeus), Sumatran orangutans (Pongo abelii) and Tapanuli orangutans (P. tapanuliensis).
 All three species are critically endangered due to habitat loss and hunting.
-Palm oil, found in many foods and products for the home, is produced from trees farmed in land once held forests.
-You can help protect the forests that orangutans call home by purchasing products made only with sustainable palm oil.
-Look for the PalmOil Scan mobile app and use it when you shop!

 The Simon Skjodt International Orangutan Center houses an elegant “functional forest” that allows orangutans to live like orangutans.
 Orangutans can also stimulate their minds with optional computer tasks that help Zoo scientists understand more about how orangutans learn and think about their world.